• Home

 Physical Condition

 Partially restored.
-Although it has been played for many years, it has been well cared for and kept in an environment with adequate room temps and humidity controlled whenever it was possible.
-It has normal signs of play and wear in the varnish.
+Although this instrument has been played for many years, it has been well cared for and kept in an environment with adequate room temps and humidity controlled whenever it was possible.
+It has normal signs of wear in the wood surface and varnish.

 Features